iamxiwang/cryptocurrency_map/README.md

-# Life Expenctancy Data Visualization
+# Life Expectancy Data Visualization
 by [Xi Wang](https://www.linkedin.com/in/xi-wang-7b00bb25a/)

 A project build to visualize the OECD(Organization for Economic